14 of the Most Beautiful Places to Visit in Thailand

 Pai Canyon

-14/16To the northwest of the country, Pai is a laid-back wonderland that’s ideal for adventurers looking to immerse themselves in the lesser-travelled paths of Thailand.
-Pai Canyon, with its vivid orange rock walls winding and jutting out into the mountainside, is a 5.8 kilometre loop that rewards you with dramatic peaks and valleys stretching out as far as the eye can see.
+13/15Laid-back Pai, in north-west Thailand, is ideal for adventurers who want to immerse themselves in the lesser-known parts of the country – such as Pai Canyon, with its vibrant orange rock-wall paths.
+The 5.8-kilometre loop trail rewards you with dramatic peaks and valleys stretching as far as the eye can see.

 Image credit: Alamy